-As a licensed architect with a specialty in construction management, I have been directly exposed to the many perspectives of a single problem through 15 years of professional experience :
+As a licensed architect with a specialty in construction management (refer to PRO C.V.), I have been directly exposed to the many perspectives of a single problem through 15 years of professional experience :

 PROJECT DELIVERY TEAMS ARE NOT EFFICIENTLY PERFORMING.